Share

 For instance, a skincare brand might have a mission to create scientifically formulated and safe skincare products.
 They could use this mission to champion transparency and talk more about how their products align with this mission than just about the outcome of the products.

-Best practices when sharing UGC video
+Best practices when sharing UGC videos

 When sharing user-generated videos on your social media channels or even on your website, you need to keep these best practices in mind: